Frequently Asked Questions

 Q: What kind of work do I have to do?

 A: You have a lot of choices.
-There are dozens of work shifts that need to be done at specified times at the store, from receiving and stocking of groceries, to cashiering, to greeting members at the door, to walking members out with their groceries, to cleaning and bookkeeping.
-There’s also a lot of important work to be done for the committees, most of which can be done from home and/or on your own time, if your schedule makes showing up for a regular store shift difficult.
+We have many work shifts that need to be done at specified times at the store, from receiving and stocking groceries, to cashiering, and greeting member-owners at the door.
+There is also a lot of important work to be done for the committees, most of which can be done from home and/or on your own time, if your schedule makes showing up for a regular store shift difficult.

 Q: How can I change my shift?

-A: To permanently change your shift, go here.
-To arrange a one time swap, please send your request to shifts@greenehillfood.coop.
+A: To permanently change your recurring store shift, simply email the Membership Work Tracking Team.
+To arrange a one-time swap, please refer to our Work Shift Policies

 Q: Can I cover my partner’s shift for them?